refilwe204/-REFNQA994_bcl2302_Elzabe_RefilweNqatyelwa_IWA1/README.md

 # challenge 2: fixed the code to log Good morning! with either a firstName or nickname

 # challenge 3: fixed the code to log a single value but split into three different lines

+IWA8
+# challenge 1: fixed the code to log both the new leo and sarah objects in the browser console, followed by their respective postal codes.

+IWA9
+# challenge 1: fixed the code to log final value that should be logged to the console should be: 2658.05

+ IWA10
+ # challenge 1: fixed the code to log